Al-Ma'mun: Reign after 819

 The ulema and the major Islamic law schools became truly defined in the period of al-Ma'mun, and Sunnism—as a religion of legalism—became defined in parallel.
 Doctrinal differences between Sunni and Shi'a Islam began to become more pronounced.
 Ibn Hanbal, the founder of the Hanbali legal school, became famous for his opposition to the mihna.
 Al-Ma'mun's simultaneous opposition and patronage of intellectuals led to the emergence of important dialogues on both secular and religious affairs, and the Bayt al-Hikma became an important center of translation for Greek and other ancient texts into Arabic.
 This Islamic renaissance spurred the rediscovery of Hellenism and ensured the survival of these texts into the European Renaissance.

 Al-Ma'mun had been named governor of Khurasan by Harun, and after his ascension to power, the caliph named Tahir as governor for his military services in order to assure his loyalty.
 It was a move that al-Ma'mun soon regretted, as Tahir and his family became entrenched in Iranian politics and became increasingly powerful in the state, contrary to al-Ma'mun's desire to centralize and strengthen Caliphal power.
 The rising power of the Tahirid family became a threat as al-Ma'mun's own policies alienated them and his other opponents.

 Al-Ma'mun also attempted to divorce his wife during his reign, who had not borne him any children.
 His wife hired a Syrian judge of her own before al-Ma'mun was able to select one himself; the judge, who sympathized with the caliph's wife, refused the divorce.
 Following al-Ma'mun's experience, no further Abbasid caliphs were to marry, preferring to find their heirs in the harem.

-Al-Ma'mun, in an attempt to win over the Shi'a Muslims to his camp, named the eighth Imam, Ali ar-Rida, his successor, if he should outlive al-Ma'mun.
-Most Shi'ites realized, however, that ar-Rida was too old to survive him and saw al-Ma'mun's gesture as empty; indeed, al-Ma'mun poisoned Ali ar-Rida who then died in 818.
-The incident served to further alienate the Shi'ites from the Abbasids, who had already been promised and denied the Caliphate by Abu al-'Abbas.

 The Abbasid empire grew somewhat during the reign of al-Ma'mun.
 Hindu rebellions in Sindh were put down, and most of Afghanistan was absorbed with the surrender of the leader of Kabul.
 Mountainous regions of Iran were brought under a tighter grip of the central Abbasid government, as were areas of Turkestan.

+In 831, al-Ma'mun also sent an embassy to Frankish king Louis.
+These embassies also seem to have had the objective of promoting commerce between the two realms.

 In 832, al-Ma'mun led a large army into Egypt to put down the last great Bashmurite revolt.